 - Preheat the oven to 425ºF (215°C) and position the rack on the lowest third.

-- Butter nine ¾ cup glass custard cups or ten ½ cup muffin cups with 2 tablespoons melted butter.
-If you're using individual custard cups, place them on a jelly-roll or oven tray, leaving space between them.
-If you're using muffin pans, you'll need to use two 12-muffin tins because you won't fill all of them to give the popovers space for the air to circulate while baking.
+- Butter nine ¾ cup glass custard cups or ten ½ cup muffin cups with 2 tablespoons unsalted butter, soft or melted.
+If you're using individual custard cups, place them on a jelly roll or oven tray, leaving space between them.
+If you're using muffin pans, you'll need to use two 12-muffin tins because you will fill them alternating, leaving one empty in between to give space for the air to circulate between the popovers while baking.

-- Pour 1 cup all-purpose flour, 1 cup milk, ½ teaspoon salt, and 3 eggs into a blender jar and whirl until smooth.
-You can also use a food processor or a bowl and an immersion mixer.
-Strain the batter if it is at all lumpy.
+- Place 1 cup all-purpose flour, 1 cup whole milk, ½ teaspoon salt and 3 eggs in a blender jar and whirl until smooth.
+You can also use a food processor, or bowl and an immersion mixer.
+Strain the batter if it has lumps.
 Let the batter rest for 15 minutes.
+At this point, you can cover the jar or bowl and refrigerate the batter for up to 1 day.

-- If using muffin pans, use ¼ cup of batter for each cup, alternating between them so that every popover has puffing space around.
+- If using custard or popover cups, fill them ⅓ of their capacity, dividing any extra batter among them.
+If using muffin pans, use ¼ cup of batter for each cup, alternating between them so that every popover has puffing space around.

 - Bake, without opening the door, for 25 minutes or until the popovers are puffed, nicely browned, and crisp on the exterior.

-- Turn the temperature down to 350ºF (180°C), and bake for another 15 to 20 minutes, to help dry out the interior, which will always be a little doughy in the center.
+- Turn the temperature down to 350ºF (180°C) and bake for another 5 to 10 minutes, to help dry out the interior, which will always be a little doughy in the center.
 Some people love this part, others pull it out.

-- Popovers are at their puffiest right out of the oven.
+- Serve immediately.
+Popovers are at their puffiest right out of the oven.

-- You can hold them at room temperature for a few minutes, or wrap them airtight, freeze them for up to a month, and reheat them in a 350ºF (180°C) oven for 10 to 15 minutes, and they'll taste good, but never as good as freshly baked.
+- You can keep them at room temperature for a few minutes, or wrap them airtight and freeze them for up to a month, and reheat them in a 350ºF (180°C) oven for 10 to 15 minutes.
+They'll taste good, but never as good as freshly baked.

 Notes